IonicaBizau/json2md/README.md

 ## Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - I am using this library to generate documentation for my projects, being integrated with [blah](https://github.com/IonicaBizau/node-blah)

 ## License